intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 ?VIABILITY=RFC9170}} discusses the applicability and limitations of greasing.

 While it is becoming more common, designing and applying grease is not necessarily trivial.
-There are best practices and some common pitfalls to avoid that have been developed by the protocols using grease thus far.
+There are best practices, and some common pitfalls to avoid, that have been developed by the protocols using grease thus far.
 {{grease-considerations}} takes these learnings and provides considerations for new protocol design and deployment.